physnerds/dune2d/README.md

     g. $cmake ..

     h.
-If the build is succesful you can try: $./dune2Dflux 1 /pnfs/dune/persistent/users/djena/DUNE2023/20230728TgtNeutrino/v3r5p10/QGSP_BERT/OfficialEngDesignSept2021/neutrino/flux/g4lbne_v3r5p10_QGSP_BERT_OfficialEngDesignSept2021_neutrino_00028.dk2nu.root
+If the build is succesful you can try: `$./dune2Dflux 1 /pnfs/dune/persistent/users/djena/DUNE2023/20230728TgtNeutrino/v3r5p10/QGSP_BERT/OfficialEngDesignSept2021/neutrino/flux/g4lbne_v3r5p10_QGSP_BERT_OfficialEngDesignSept2021_neutrino_00028.dk2nu.root`

     i.
 Output will appear in TOPDIR_PNFS directory.

-    j.
-"1" in h is the hstat and you can change it to any number you want to reuse the pion decay info.
-For example 1 means a pion decay info is used only once to get neutrino flux and energy.
-2 would mean, it is used two times to get the flux and neutrino flux and so on.
+    j. `1` in h is the hstat and you can change it to any number you want to reuse the pion decay info.
+For example `1` means a pion decay info is used only once to get neutrino flux and energy. `2` would mean, it is used two times to get the flux and neutrino flux and so on.
 The multiplier is based on a uniform random number generator across the geometry of the Near Detector.
+The multiplier info is saved in the histogram `hStatMultiplier`

 ## TESTS DONE IN DUNEGPVM